jwreagor/k8s-bare-metal/README.md

 # k8s-bare-metal

-Guide for running Kubernetes on [Triton][triton] using Packer and Terraform running on a [Joyent Triton][triton] bare metal container and KVM instance.
+Guide for building Kubernetes on [Triton][triton] using Packer, Terraform and Ansible.
+Automates the installation of a bare metal control plane and KVM instance worker nodes all running on [Joyent's Triton][triton].

-The initial goal of this guide is to build out the following instances akin to [the Hard Way post](https://www.joyent.com/blog/kubernetes-the-hard-way) but with extended Triton exclusive features.
+The initial goal of this guide is to build out the following instances akin to [the Hard Way post][hard] but with extended Triton exclusive features.

 - 1x `bastion` node (jump box) for tunneling into our private network.
 - 1x `controller` infrastructure container running `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler`.
-- 1x `worker` running KVM for `kubelet`, `kube-proxy`, and `docker`.
+- 3x `worker` running KVM for `kubelet`, `kube-proxy`, and `docker`.
 - `etcd` cluster provided by the Autopilot Pattern

+**Note**: Pods/containers run on KVM instances running Docker, for the moment.

 ## Dependencies